Pharmaceutical Sciences (PHS)

 Attributes: Undergraduate

-PHS 414 Advanced Pharma Analysis (3 credits)
+PHS 414 Advanced Pharmaceutical Analys (3 credits)

 This course offers a dynamic exploration into the realm of pharmaceutical analytics, set against the engaging backdrop of a cell manufacturing process.
 This course provides students with invaluable hands-on experience, bridging the gap between theoretical knowledge and practical application in both manufacturing and analytical roles within the pharmaceutical industry.
 Through direct involvement in a comprehensive cell manufacturing process and exposure to cutting-edge batch release analytical technologies, students will acquire skills and insights that directly translate into competencies required for success in analytical and manufacturing positions in the pharmaceutical sector.
+Students who register for PHS 414 must also register for a PHS 414 laboratory.
+For example, if you register for PHS 414 you must, at the same time, register for a section of PHS 414L.

 Prerequisites: CHM 210 and CHM 215 and BIO 101 and BIO 102